-Even before our unexpectedly rise from the ashes in late-May, there had been many conversations behind-the-scenes about what a risen-from-the-dead TVWise should look like.
+Even before our unexpectedly rise from the ashes last year, there had been many conversations behind-the-scenes about what a risen-from-the-dead TVWise should look like.

 Were we coming back to business as usual?
 Was selling to one of the interested parties to use us as little more than the London desk of their existing publications the right move?
-To make an informed decision we took a look at the changes that had occurred not just in the six months between December 2015 and May 2016, but in the time since we launched in 2012.
+To make an informed decision we took a look at the changes that had occurred in the time since we launched in 2012.

 As we went through the data a picture began to emerge.
 Owing the changes elsewhere, with other existing news services dumping certain sections of coverage and chasing Buzzfeed style traffic, there was an apparent gap for us to move into.
 That coupled with conversations with leading figures in the industry convinced me that the time was right to re-think what we would be doing editorially.

 And so today we’re announcing a number of changes to our editorial positioning, Full announcement is pasted below, but the short of it is that we are embracing the fact that we are a UK based organisation, and will be now focussing almost exclusively on the UK market, with a heavier focus on trade coverage.
-That said, as we have spent the past few years earning a reputation as the premier destination for news of U.S. acquisitions hitting the UK, that will still be a key area of focus for us going forward.
+We are also looking at a redesigned look for the site, including a new logo as it is now somewhat out of date

 We will continue with UK Premiere Dates and will be delivering interviews and features on original UK productions, as well as US shows when the hit the UK, going forward.
 Having been contacted by a number of readers, I also understand that there is a desire for us to begin reporting UK ratings.
 I have nothing to announce beyond saying we are in discussions on that front and hope to be able to add this to our coverage soon.
 We are also looking to expand our team, with the addition of a couple of journalists, well versed in the UK TV industry.